Abraham Frères

 Hartmann Mittler

-Parcel Card from Hartmann Mittler, an ink factory from Vienna.
+Parcel Card from Hartmann Mittler, a sealing wax, bottle wax, and ink factory from Vienna.
 December 1916.

 (Scan courtesy of Ron Laby)